The Brave Archer 2

-The Brave Archer 2, also known as Kungfu Warlord 2, is a 1978 Hong Kong film adapted from Louis Cha's novel The Legend of the Condor Heroes.
-The film was produced by the Shaw Brothers Studio and directed by Chang Cheh, starring Alexander Fu Sheng and Niu-niu in the lead roles.
+The Brave Archer 2, also known as Kungfu Warlord 2, is a 1978 Hong Kong wuxia film adapted from the novel The Legend of the Condor Heroes by Jin Yong.
+The film was produced by the Shaw Brothers Studio and directed by Chang Cheh, starring Alexander Fu and Niu-niu.
 The film is the second part of a trilogy and was preceded by The Brave Archer (1977) and followed by The Brave Archer 3 (1981).
 The trilogy has two unofficial sequels, The Brave Archer and His Mate (1982) and Little Dragon Maiden (1983).

-Plot
+Synopsis

-Huang Rong is taken hostage by Ouyang Feng, who attempts to use her to seize the Nine Yin Manual from Guo Jing.
-Guo and Hong Qigong rescue Huang Rong and Guo gives Ouyang an "edited" version of the manual, that will eventually cause Ouyang to become insane after he practises the skills in the manual wrongly.
-Ouyang, Hong and Guo get into a fight, in which Ouyang Ke is injured, and Guo and Hong use the opportunity to escape.
-However, Hong Qigong is also wounded and he gives Huang Rong his Dog Beating Staff, effectively handing over his leadership of the Beggars' Sect to her.
+Huang Rong is taken hostage by Ouyang Feng, who attempts to use her to seize the Jiuyin Zhenjing.
+After Guo Jing and Hong Qigong rescue Huang Rong, Guo Jing gives Ouyang Feng a fake copy of the manual, leading him to practise the skills incorrectly and end up in a zouhuorumo state.
+Ouyang Feng, Hong Qigong and Guo Jing get into a fight, in which Ouyang Ke is injured while Guo Jing and Hong Qigong use the opportunity to escape.
+However, Hong Qigong is also wounded and he gives Huang Rong his Dog Beating Staff, effectively handing over his leadership of the Beggar Clan to her.
 Ouyang Feng and Ouyang Ke pursue Guo Jing and Huang Rong to a deserted town for revenge.
-Guo and Huang take shelter in an abandoned tavern inhabited by only a retarded girl called Shagu.
+Guo Jing and Huang Rong take shelter in an abandoned tavern inhabited by only Shagu.

 Guo Jing and Huang Rong meet Zhou Botong again to find treasure.
-Guo is wounded and Zhou Botong fights with Ouyang Feng, while Guo retreats with Huang Rong so that he can get time to heal.
-They find a secret chamber in the abandoned tavern and hide there while Guo recuperates.
-At this point, the story splits into several sub-plots, all taking place in the tavern.
-Yang Kang kills Ouyang Ke when Ouyang is about to molest Mu Nianci, and takes the Dog Beating Staff, which Huang Rong had carelessly dropped; Lu Guanying comes in search of Guo Jing; Mei Chaofeng appears and fights with the "Seven Immortals of Quanzhen".
-Huang Yaoshi comes here in search of his daughter and Guo and Huang Rong come out of their hiding place to meet him.
-Huang Yaoshi takes Shagu back to Peach Blossom Island after realizing that she is the daughter of one of his former disciples.
+Guo Jing is wounded so Zhou Botong fights with Ouyang Feng, while Guo Jing retreats with Huang Rong so that he can get time to heal.
+They find a secret chamber in the abandoned tavern and hide there while Guo Jing recuperates.
+At this point, the story splits into several subplots, all taking place in the tavern.
+Yang Kang kills Ouyang Ke when the latter is about to molest Mu Nianci, and takes the Dog Beating Staff, which Huang Rong had carelessly dropped; Lu Guanying comes in search of Guo Jing; Mei Chaofeng appears and fights with the "Seven Immortals of Quanzhen".
+Huang Yaoshi comes here in search of his daughter, so Guo Jing and Huang Rong come out of their hiding place to meet him.
+Huang Yaoshi takes Shagu back to Peach Blossom Island after realising that she is the daughter of one of his former apprentices.

-Guo Jing and Huang Rong are kidnapped by members of the Beggars' Sect later, who do not recognize them.
-Just then, the Qiu Qianren leads his Iron Palm Sect to confront the Beggars' Sect.
-Yang Kang lies that he is the new chief of the Beggars' Sect as he has the Dog Beating Staff, a symbol of the sect's leadership.
+Guo Jing and Huang Rong are kidnapped by members of the Beggar Clan later, who do not recognise them.
+Just then, Qiu Qianren comes to confront the Beggar Clan.
+Yang Kang lies that he is the new chief of the Beggar Clan as he has the Dog Beating Staff.
 However, Guo Jing and Huang Rong break free and challenge Yang Kang.
-Yang's false identity is revealed and he escapes to join Qiu Qianren, while Huang Rong is officially recognized as the new chief of the Beggars' Sect.
+Yang Kang's lies are exposed and he escapes to join Qiu Qianren, while Huang Rong is recognised as the new chief of the Beggar Clan.